Hatzfeld History, Family Crest & Coats of Arms

 Early Notables of the Hatzfeld family (pre 1700)

-More information is included under the topic Early Hatzfeld Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early Hatzfeld Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hatzfeld family to Ireland